 3. Richardson Adventure Farm — Spring Grove, Illinois

 Fall ushers in much of the adventure this farm’s name promises.
 There are pig races, wagon rides, and a zip line, as well as staples like a pumpkin patch and corn maze.
-And not just any corn maze either: It’s one of the largest in the US, with nearly 10 miles of trails and 28 acres of corn crops.
+And not just any maze either; it’s one of the largest corn mazes in the US, with nearly 10 miles of trails and 28 acres of corn crops.
 This year’s maze pays homage to the Apollo 11 mission and first moon landing in honor of its 50th anniversary.
 As an added challenge, try to find the 24 hidden checkpoints not on the map provided as you navigate the maze.

 Where: 909 English Prairie Rd, Spring Grove, IL 60081